 - APA's Resources on Diversity and Inclusiveness: APA provides information on diversity and inclusiveness within philosophy, such as a list of undergraduate diversity institutes in philosophy, anti-racist teaching resources for philosophers and data and fact sheets on underrepresented groups in philosophy.

 - Critical Thinking on the Web: Critical Thinking on the Web is a directory of quality online resources for philosophers.

 - Stanford Encyclopedia of Philosophy (SEP): The SEP organizes scholars from around the world in philosophy and related disciplines to create and maintain an up-to-date reference work, according to its website.

 - Internet Encyclopedia of Philosophy: Founded in 1995, this peer-reviewed academic resource provides open access to a plethora of scholarly information on key topics and philosophers in all areas of philosophy.

-- CAS Advising Support Center: Find important advising and registration resources.
+- Academic Advising: Find important advising and registration resources.